 From start to finish, here are some things to know about refinancing a personal loan.

-You are obligated to a free credit report each year from each of the three major credit bureaus—Equifax, TransUnion, and Experian—through Annualcreditreport.com , which is the only authorized website for free credit reports.
-Beware of other sites that offer free credit reports or credit scores but that require you to enter your bank information; they may charge you for a subscription or other services.
+You are entitled to a free credit report each year from each of the three major credit bureaus — Equifax, TransUnion, and Experian — through Annualcreditreport.com , which is the only federally authorized website for free credit reports.
+Beware of other sites that offer free credit reports or credit scores, but that require you to enter your bank information, as they may charge you for a subscription or other services.

 Every bank has different parameters for determining who they’ll offer loans to and at what rate, so it’s always worth it to shop around and compare offers.
 This could mean looking at traditional banks, credit unions, and online-only lenders.